karpathy/karpathy/README.md

-### Hi there 👋

-I like to train deep neural nets on large datasets 🧠🤖💥.
-Among other things :)
+I like deep neural nets.